mahmoud-alawad/drive-and-chat/README.md

 ### Run in a container using Docker Compose

 - `cd <target-folder>`
-- build the Docker image: `docker-compose build`
-- launch the containers: `docker-compose up`
+- launch the containers: `docker compose up`
-- `exec` into the server container: `docker exec -it typescript-express-prisma-starter_express_1 sh`
+- `exec` into the server container: `docker exec -it express sh`
 - run the prisma initalization: `npx prisma migrate dev --name init`

 ## Included: